opensearch-project/opensearch-migrations/TrafficCapture/dockerSolution/src/main/docker/migrationConsole/lib/console_link/README.md

 Source and target clusters have the following options:

 - `endpoint`: required, the endpoint to reach the cluster.
+- `allow_insecure`: optional, default is false, equivalent to the curl `--insecure` flag, will not verify unsigned or invalid certificates

 Exactly one of the following blocks must be present: